 About The Children’s Medical Group:

-When you choose The Children’s Medical Group, you are getting a health care team dedicated to medical excellence, and available 7 days a week, 365 days a year.
+When you choose The Children’s Medical Group, you are getting a health care team dedicated to medical excellence.
 With nine offices in Dutchess, Orange and Ulster counties we continue to expand that accessibility.

 Weekend and evening hours are available in our Poughkeepsie and Fishkill offices, with additional evening hours at the Hopewell Junction and Rhinebeck offices.
 We understand that you can’t always take time off of work, so we are pleased to offer baby checkups and well-child physicals during our evening and weekend hours!